GGgRain/Unreal-Joint/README.md

 There are some derivative projects that can be worked with Joint!

-Currently We provide **Joint Native**, an completely-free-open-source project (apache-2.0) that provides built-in fragment and asset sets for basic and common dialogue productions.
+Currently We provide **Joint Native** that provides built-in fragment and asset sets for basic and common dialogue productions.

 Also, We also provide **Volt** plugin (MIT License), Unreal Slate Architecture Animation Framework, that was originally developed as a part of Joint to provide cool editor animation and interactions.
 If you have interest, please take a look into it.